swing-research/PatternRecognition-jupyterbook/denoise-deblur.md

 In practice, we only work with finite length signals.
 Thus when we compute the circular convolution we assume that the signal is periodic with period equal to the length of the signal.
 Thus for a finite length signal $x[n]$ circularly convolving with a an impulse response, with small support can introduce edge effects.
 That is, value at the beginning of the signal is affected by the values at the end of the signal and vice versa.
 Circula comvolution can be computed efficiently using the Fast Fourier Transform (FFT), the reason being that FFTs implicitly assume periodicity of the signal.
 Thus the FFT of the signal is computed and then the FFT of the impulse response is multiplied with the FFT of the signal.
 The inverse FFT of the product gives the circular convolution of the signal with the impulse response.
 Computational complexity of a Circular convolution using FFT is  $O(N \log N)$, where $N$ is the length of the signal.
 This is much faster than the naive implementation of the circular convolution which takes $O(N^2)$ operations.

+## Impulse Response
+In this, chapter we used the impulse response, to derive several Wiener filter results.
+Now, we look at the definition of impulse reponse and

 ## Notes